vercel-community/deno/README.md

 -   Vercel CLI v19.1.0 or newer is required.
 -   Uses the `deno` binary installed on the system (does not download `deno`).
--   Specifying a specific version of Deno via `DENO_VERSION` env var is not supported.
+-   Specifying a specific version of Deno via `--version` flag is ignored.